icopy-site/awesome/docs/awesome/awesome-react.md

 - [mattermost](https://github.com/mattermost/mattermost-webapp) - Open source Slack alternative
 - [overreacted](https://github.com/gaearon/overreacted.io) - Personal blog by Dan Abramov
 - [winamp2-js](https://github.com/captbaritone/winamp2-js) - Winamp 2 reimplemented for the browser
+- [dnote](https://github.com/dnote/dnote) - A command line notebook with multi-device sync and web interface

 ---

 ### Contribution

-This list started as personal collecton of interesting things about React.
+This list started as personal collection of interesting things about React.
 At the time it started React was in beta, there was special script to transform JSX to JS and even Flux was not yet published.
 React is mainstream now, lots of things happened.
 Please, do not try to use this list as advertisement board or place for public push of your experiments.
 Only fully free resources here, please.
 Your contributions and suggestions are heartily♡ welcome, though. (✿◠‿◠)

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)